Cape Hope Squid

 Calamari, Baby calamari, Chokka, inkvis, Kalamari, squid heads, Tjokka, Tjokker

-Cape Hope squid are fast growing squid from the loligonidae family.
-Cape Hope squid spawn all year round and are highly sensitive to environmental conditions.
-The stock assessment was updated in 2016 indicating a slight increase in biomass producing a more optimistic outlook than the previous assessment.
+Cape Hope squid (Loligo reynaudii) are fast-growing species that spawn all year round and are sensitive to changing environmental conditions.
+The stock assessment was updated in 2019 indicating a continued increase in biomass.
 Fishing effort, although increasing, has been below recommended TAE levels.
-Cape Hope squid are targeted by the jig fishery and caught as bycatch in the inshore trawl fishery for hake (MSC certified) and sole.
+Cape Hope squid are targeted by the jig fishery and caught as bycatch in both the inshore and offshore demersal trawl fishery

 2. How was it caught or farmed?Jigging